eclipse-cyclonedds/cyclonedds/src/docs/config.rst

 Naturally, once the DCPS writer is deleted (or disappears for whatever reason), the DDSI writer disappears as well, and with it, its history.
 For this reason, transient data is generally much to be preferred over transient-local data.
-Cyclone DDS has a facility for retrieving transient data from an suitably configured OpenSplice node, but does not yet include a native service for managing transient data.
+Eclipse Cyclone DDS has a facility for retrieving transient data from an suitably configured OpenSplice node, but does not yet include a native service for managing transient data.